cbeh447/SPDLab-Tool/README.md

 This repository contains Matlab code of the SPDLab tool.
 This tool aims to get a hands on experience on wastewater treatment process synthesize and design.

-Instructions to run the tool:
+INSTRUCTIONs to run the tool:

 1. First down load the entire folder from git hub and save it in your local computer.
 2. Copy the file run_me.m file and paste it in Code&Data folder.